rhysco8/CV/blogs/jobhunt-blog.md

   * Each query you make to a database takes time, so the more you make, the longer it takes to return all the data.
 Rather than making 100 queries each returning 1 piece of information, it's preferable to make 1 query that returns 100 pieces of information.
     * Say you have a blog app, and you're using an ORM to display the 5 (the *n* in this example) most recent articles, so you send a query (the *+1*) to return those 5 articles and then for each of the 5 articles a query is sent to return the author of the article.
     * A more efficient way is to eager load associations, so your initial query (using a Rails ORM) `includes` the authors.
 This way you're making 2 queries, 1 to retrieve the articles and then querying the authors of those articles within what gets returned.

+### Day 4 - 22nd August

+- [ ] Meditate for 10 minutes
+- [x] Do 20 minutes of exercise
+- [ ] Add Projects section to CV
+- [x] Attend Strategy coaching session
+- [x] Meet Laurie at Spotify for lunch
+- [ ] Prep application for Alfa
+- [ ] Complete Profile section of Jobs Hub

+##### Strategy Coaching

+Max gave me these goal setting prompts:
+  1. Investigate the job specs for your dream job (thinking 3-5 years ahead).
+Suggest a min sample size of 10 job specs.
+  2. Identify the type of job that you can apply to and use as a stepping stone towards your goal
+  3. Investigate the job specs for the entry level roles that will act as a stepping stone towards your dream job.
+Suggest a min sample size of 10 job specs.
+  4. Start working on a project that demonstrates your grasp of the most relevant technologies, processes and behaviours.